Shopping Cart

 What is allantoin?

 Allantoin is an important active ingredient in cosmetics and medical products.
-It is used for its skin-soothing, moisturizing and wound-healing properties.
-It occurs naturally in plants such as comfrey, rice or horse chestnut.
+It is used for its skin-soothing, moisturizing, and wound-healing properties.
+It occurs naturally in plants such as comfrey, rice, and horse chestnut.

 Allantoin is a versatile active ingredient with numerous positive properties for the skin:

-Keratolytic effect: Allantoin dissolves the bonds between dead skin cells and promotes their removal.
-This leads to a smoother and softer skin surface and can also help with psoriasis, eczema and psoriasis.
+Keratolytic effect: Allantoin loosens the bonds between dead skin cells and promotes their removal.
+This leads to a smoother and softer skin surface and can also help with psoriasis, eczema, and other skin conditions.

-Cell-renewing effect: Allantoin stimulates the formation of new skin cells and thus accelerates wound healing.
-It also promotes granulation formation and collagen synthesis, resulting in firmer and more elastic skin.
+Cell-renewing effect: Allantoin stimulates the regeneration of skin cells, thus accelerating wound healing.
+It also promotes granulation and collagen synthesis, resulting in firmer and more elastic skin.

 Moisturizing: Allantoin binds moisture in the skin.
 This makes the skin more supple and reduces dryness and itching.

-Anti-inflammatory: Allantoin inhibits the production of inflammatory messenger substances and thus relieves redness and irritation.
+Anti-inflammatory: Allantoin inhibits the production of pro-inflammatory messenger substances, thus relieving redness and irritation.

 Soothing effect: Allantoin has a soothing effect on the skin and can therefore be used for sunburn, insect bites and razor burn.